 We are committed to identifying, assessing and mitigating human rights impacts, providing access to remedy through effective grievance mechanisms, and ensuring continuous improvement to strengthen our actions.
 We work in collaboration with our suppliers to eradicate modern slavery from our supply chain.

 The SAQ is designed to support the identification of modern slavery risks, foster collaborative efforts between suppliers and organisations to address those risks, improve supply chain transparency, and identify areas for further due diligence.
-Gold Road will roll out the SAQ to selected suppliers and engage with them on the information supplied during the course of 2020 and 2021.

 Suppliers are issued a purchase order to authorise the provision of goods and services, at a stated specification, quantity and price.
 Purchase orders apply the relevant standard Terms and Conditions, unless expressly stated on the purchase order.